dotnet/EntityFramework.Docs/entity-framework/core/modeling/backing-field.md

 > [!NOTE]
 > This feature is new in EF Core 1.1.

 Backing fields allow EF to read and/or write to a field rather than a property.
+This can be useful when encapsulation in the class is being used to restrict the use of and/or enhance the semantics around access to the data by application code, but the value should be read from and/or written to the database without using those restrictions/enhancements.

 ## Conventions